 NEW!
-Our medical and behavioral health care teams at our health centers are now providing appointments over the phone!
+Our medical and behavioral health care teams at our healthcenters are now providing telehealth phone appointments!Learn About Telehealth

-Urgent and essential appointments will take place at our health centers.
+Urgent and essential appointments that need an office visit will take place at our health centers.

 PLEASE CALL BEFORE YOU COME TO A HEALTH CENTER if you have any of the following symptoms – fever, breathing difficulties, cough.